 - Exhale, moving your knees to the right as you reach your arms to the left, and slowly lower your torso halfway back down.

 - Inhale, coming back to the starting position—boat pose—and stay here for a couple of breaths before repeating on the other side.
 This is one round.

 Modified Wheel Pose With a Single-Leg Lift

 Regular wheel pose is excellent for strengthening the legs and glutes.
 Modifying it with alternating leg lifts engages the muscles in your core, effectively targeting and toning your abs.

 - Lie on your back, with your knees bent and your heels close to your hip bones.

-- Inhale, gently squeezing your glutes to lift your pelvis up, one vertebra at a time.
+- Inhale, gently squeezing your glutes to lift your hips and pelvis up.

 - Keep your shoulder blades rotating inward and your chin away from your chest as you lift your shoulders off the mat and slowly straighten your arms.

-- On your next inhale, slowly bring your right knee in toward your chest, squeezing your right glute and straightening your leg upward.
+- On your next inhale, slowly bring your right knee in toward your chest, squeezing your right glute and straightening the leg upward.